gitkraken/gk-browser-extension-docs/browser-extension/browser-extension-home.md

 ### Opening repositories, comparisons, and commits

-Open with GitKraken: From GitHub's Code and GitLab’s Clone dropdowns, you can open a repository directly in GitKraken Desktop or with GitLens in Visual Studio Code.
+**Open with GitKraken**: From GitHub's Code and GitLab’s Clone dropdowns, you can open a repository directly in GitKraken Desktop or with GitLens in Visual Studio Code.

 <img src="/wp-content/uploads/be-clone.png" class="img-bordered img-responsive center">

-Open Comparison in Visual Studio Code: From the pull request view on GitHub, GitLab, Bitbucket, or Azure DevOps, you can select "Open Comparison in VS Code" from the Code dropdowns for an easy transition into GitLens in Visual Studio Code.
+**Open Comparison in Visual Studio Code**: From the pull request view on GitHub, GitLab, Bitbucket, or Azure DevOps, you can select "Open Comparison in VS Code" from the Code dropdowns for an easy transition into GitLens in Visual Studio Code.

 <img src="/wp-content/uploads/be-pull-request.png" class="img-bordered img-responsive center">

-Open with GitKraken button on commit pages: The GitKraken Browser extension adds a dedicated "Open with GitKraken" button to GitHub's, GitLab’s, Bitbucket's, or Azure DevOp's commit pages.
+**Open with GitKraken button on commit pages**: The GitKraken Browser extension adds a dedicated "Open with GitKraken" button to GitHub's, GitLab’s, Bitbucket's, or Azure DevOp's commit pages.

 <img src="/wp-content/uploads/be-commit.png" class="img-bordered img-responsive center">